 - What is exactly a home exchange?

-- How do you create a good profile?
+- How do you create a good profile that attracts requests?

-- How do you select and contact people?
+- How do you select and contact people to swap homes?

 - How do you prepare the kids?